Full Description

 Farkhondeh Farsimadan

-Chapter 3: Service Users' Perspective on Receiving Talking Therapy with Interpreters: Benefits, Challenges, and mitigations
+Chapter 3: Service Users' Perspective on Receiving Talking Therapy with Interpreters: opportunities, challenges, and adjustments to practice

 Chapter 4: Working as an interpreter in mental health